Participating in a clinical trial is an invaluable way to get involved in the pursuit of a cure for Peripheral Neuropathy.

 Why is it critical that more people volunteer for trials?

-Phase III trials generate statistically significant data about the safety, efficacy and the overall benefit-risk relationship of the investigational medicine.
-Phase III trials may enroll 1,000 to 5,000 patients or more across numerous clinical trials sites around the world.
+Phase 3 clinical trials generate statistically significant data about the safety, efficacy and the overall benefit-risk relationship of the investigational medicine.
+Phase 3 trials may enroll 1,000 to 5,000 patients or more across numerous clinical trials sites around the world.
 This phase of research is essential in determining whether the drug is safe and effective.

-Each patient enrolled in a Phase III clinical trial has a chance of being in one of the following groups:
+Each patient enrolled in a Phase 3 clinical trial has a chance of being in one of the following groups: